 Language

 ASD is characterized by difficulties in social communication, and language impairments are common.
 A sample of adolescents with ASD and typically developing peers took part in a lexical decision task.
 The task involved the presentation of standard words (SW), animal words (AN), and pseudo words (PW, e.g. "stigor").
-Adolescents with ASD demonstrated increased theta in various brain regions impicated in language processing, lower N400m, and increased bilateral activation.
-These results point to deficiences and alterations in linguistic processing.
+Adolescents with ASD demonstrated bilateral activations, possibly as a compensation mechanism.
+Additionally, there was a diminished N400 (marker of linguistic processing) in children with ASD in the left LTC.
+Furthermore, the N400s of lower-performing children with ASD were less differntiated between conditions, and their N400 latency was delayed.
+This all points to impaired lexico-semantic processing.

 Response Conflict

-The lexical decision task mentioned above also required participants to respond to SW and AN using their left index and middle fingers respectively.
-Adolescents with ASD exhibited greater theta in the anterior cingulate cortex and the ipsilateral motor cortex compared to TD adolescents.
-These results point to enchanced cognitive engagement, as well as suboptimally organized motor circuitry.
+The lexical decision task mentioned above also required participants to respond to standard words (SW) and animal words (AN) using their left index and middle fingers respectively.
+Adolescents with ASD exhibited greater theta activity in left temporal and frontal cortical areas and the anterior cingulate cortex.
+These findings suggect compensatory recruitment to offset inefficient lexico-semantic retrieval under cognitively demanding conditions, as well as suboptimally organized motor circuitry.

 Related Publications